 The city is situated on the northern coast of the country, connected to the Isle of Anglesey by the Menai Bridge.
 Accessed by train via the North Wales Coast Line which links Crew in England with Holyhead, the western most part of Anglesey, the city also sits on multiple routes of the National Cycle Network and on the 60 mile walking route along the coast to the North Wales seaside town of Prestatyn.
 Walking and cycling are popular ways to get around and to enjoy the superb landscapes at a more leisurely pace.
 There are many Bangor hotels which cater for cyclists and walkers and will have facilities for cycle storage and drying areas for outdoor gear.

 There is a large and highly regarded university in the city and students account for almost half of the resident population.
 As a result, the nightlife options are wide and varied with numerous nightclubs and many popular restaurants and bars.
 The university is also involved in organising a series of classical concerts of international renown, held within the Powys and Pritchard-Jones Halls.
 The city has hosted the National Eisteddfod, an annual celebration in song of Welsh history, language and culture no less than eight times, the last in 2005.
 There are plans for a new arts centre too, again with backing from the university.

 One of the most famous landmarks in the city is Garth Pier which was saved from demolition and restored to its former glory in 1988.
 The Grade II listed structure, at 472 metres long is one of the longest piers in the country and a popular local attraction.
 The cathedral is another famous landmark but perhaps the most dramatic of all is Bangor Mountain which is ever present in the background.
-Local visitor information and literature will be available from all Bangor hotels.
+Local visitor information and literature for all nearby activities and attractions will be available from all Bangor hotels.